philsbln/ipv6-app-testing/draft-tiesel-v6ops-ipv6-app-testing.md

 In addition to partial blackholing, MTU issues may only arise on one address family or behave differently with respect to MTU available, dropping of fragmented packets, ICMP messages, and due to on-path fragmentation in IPv4.

-It is advisable to test for partial blackholing and MTU issues during deployment and integration testing by testing with IPv4-only and True-IPv6-only clients to detect such blackholes.
+It is advisable to test for partial blackholing and MTU issues during deployment and integration testing by testing with IPv4-only and True IPv6-only clients to detect such blackholes.
 In case these issues can occur outside the testers' circle of control, it is advisable to simulate this type of failure and ensure that the application's behavior supports the detection and analysis of these errors.

 ## Testing Complex Cloud Applications and Applying Test Cases